St Hilda's College, Melbourne

 St Hilda's College is a college of The University of Melbourne, providing a residential community for students from all parts of regional Victoria, interstate and overseas.
-It provides accommodation, academic and pastoral support for 210 undergraduate students and 10 graduate students.
-15 residential tutors are also accommodated in the college.
+It provides accommodation, academic and pastoral support for 240 undergraduate students.
+In addition to the students, St Hilda's College (more simply known as Hilda's) also houses a number of senior residential advisors and other staff.
+The college mascot is Diego the Dinosaur.

 History

 St Hilda's College was established as a result of the inspiration of Dr E.H.
 Sugden, the first Master of Queen's College, who in 1888, at the Official Opening of Queen's, stated: "I hope we soon have a hostel for women in these grounds".

 Between 1888 and 1957 there were a number of attempts to establish a residential college to provide for the needs of the increasing numbers of young Methodist and Presbyterian women who were coming to Melbourne to undertake tertiary study.
 However it was not until 1957 when a provisional council was established and then 1959 when a group of church and university women began a fundraising campaign that the idea started to become a reality.
 Early in this successful attempt, Queen's College donated the land on which St Hilda's now stands, an area to the west of the Queen's buildings then known affectionately as the "cow paddock".
-This donation facilitated the development of the much discussed college - land was available, only money was now required.
+This donation facilitated the development of the much discussed college as land was available.

-Mrs Marjorie Smart was invited to take up the position of Principal, and with her background in academia and the diplomatic service showed herself to be ideally suited to be the foundation principal of a fledgling college.
+Marjorie Smart was invited to take up the position of Principal, and with her background in academia and the diplomatic service showed herself to be ideally suited to be the foundation principal of a fledgling college.
 Building commenced in September 1962, and by March 1964 the first students arrived to take up residence with over 250 students applying for the initial 87 places available.
+Smart retired in 1975 when she was made an AM.

-In 2014, the college celebrated its 50th Anniversary with a series of decade reunions and celebratory events, including a production of Barry Manilow's 'Copacabana'.
+In 2014, the college celebrated its 50th anniversary with a series of decade reunions and celebratory events, including a production of Barry Manilow's 'Copacabana'.

+Initially established as a college for women, when all colleges were single-sex residences, St Hilda's was the first at The University of Melbourne to become co-educational, in 1973 under Marjorie Smart.

 Buildings

-Although initially established as a college for women, when all colleges were single-sex residences, St Hilda's was the first at The University of Melbourne to become co-educational, in 1973.
-A fitting tribute to its namesake, St Hilda, who is believed to have run the first co-educational abbey in the English town now known as Whitby, in the years around 663AD.

 A statute granting affiliation with The University of Melbourne was passed in 1960 and a public appeal was launched under the patronage of Dame Pattie Menzies and the chairmanship of Sir Charles Lowe.
 The money raised in this appeal, together with grants from the Commonwealth and State Governments, made it possible to complete the first phase of the college building by the beginning of 1964.

 In 2007, the Brian James Wing of the college was completed providing modern en suite accommodation units for third year Undergraduate Students and Graduate Students, as well as Tutor accommodation and a Visiting Scholars' Apartment.